abinit/abinit/doc/tutorial/elastic.md

 There are two datasets specified in *telast_1.abi*.
 First, let us examine the common input data.
-We specify a starting guess for [[acell]], and give an accurate decimal specification for [[rprim]].
+We specify a starting guess for [[acell]], and give an precise decimal specification for [[rprim]].
 The definition of the atom types and atoms follows [tutorial DFPT1](/tutorial/rf1).
 The reduced atomic positions [[xred]] are a starting approximation, and will be replaced by our converged results in the remaining input files, as will [[acell]].